the1lab/1lab/src/1Lab/intro.lagda.md

 _topological_ interpretation!

 <details open>
-<summary>**Worked example**: Interpreting dependent sums as fibrations and
+<summary>**Worked example**: Interpreting dependent sums as fibrations
-dependent products as sections lets us derive topological interpretations for types.
+and dependent products as sections lets us derive topological interpretations for types.
+We show how to do this for the type $(x\ y :

-We show how to do this for the type $(x\ y : A) \to x \equiv y$, and show that a space $A$ admitting an inhabitant of this type has the property of being "contractible if inhabited".
+A) \to x \equiv y$, and show that a space $A$ admitting an inhabitant of this type has the property of "being contractible if it is inhabited".
 </summary>

 First, we'll shuffle the type so that we can phrase it in terms of a